 Crust-less landing pages keep the visitor focused on the specific messages you want them to read and the next step you wish them to take.
 Note that on Amazon.com when you enter the payment process, all of the navigation goes away.
 Same concept is at play here.

-Cut off the crusts and watch your conversion rate improve!
+Cut the crusts off your peanut butter & jelly website pages and watch your conversion rate improve!

 Reprinted with permission